brianhouse/sound_art/lectures/06_synthesis.md

 ## Pure Data (Pd)

-There are many ways that artists and musicians have produced electronic sound, from hardware synthesizers like those produced by Moog and Buchla to software platforms like Ableton or MainStage.
+There are many ways that artists and musicians have produced electronic sound, from hardware modular synthesizers like those produced by Moog and Buchla to software platforms like Ableton or MainStage.

 We're going to be using a visual control-flow programming language.
 Unlike most programming languages, this type of programming doesn't use code, but a graphical layout of functions and operators.
 It's a common approach for working with multimedia, including languages like vvvv, Isadora, and Quartz Composer.
 Max/MSP is the first and most influential of these, which was originally developed by the researcher Miller Puckette and now powers the effects in Abelton Live.
 After Max became a commercial product, Puckette created a free and open-source version called Pure Data, or Pd, which is what we will use to build our sounds from scratch.

+We could do the exact same thing with electronics, store-bought modules, or pre-made software, but this approach demonstrates the fundamentals (and it's free).
+In addition, Pd can not only run on your computer, but phones and electronic devices, so it's used to make effects for those as well.

+Fair warning: I'm also new to Pd (I work in Max if I need to use a control-flow language), so I may be a little clumsy and confused by the differences.

+Because this is a complicated topic, I've written up my notes, which I'll share afterwards, so that you'll have a reference.

 ## Installation